bkarakashev/fabric-rolling-es-elb/README.md

 # fabric-rolling-es-elb
-A fabric script that performs a rolling restart of an Elasticsearch Cluster which is behind an Elastic Load Balancer
+A fabric script that performs a rolling restart of an Elasticsearch Cluster which is behind an Elastic Load Balancer.

 ## Motivation
 Sometimes Elasticsearch needs a restart, because of several reasons including bugs.